 While there are a number of federal and provincial programs that require an investment of funds as part of the application process, these are limited only to entry streams, such as investor or business development programs, that invite newcomers interested in the mutual benefit of creating a business in a specific province or an important industry.

-Use of the express entry program doesn’t specifically increase your chances of obtaining status as a permanent resident.
+Use of Express Entry doesn’t specifically increase your chances of obtaining status as a permanent resident.
 In short, your credentials will not appear to be better or more impressive if you apply online.

-In fact, the best thing to do when using the express entry system is perform a bit of research into eligible programs.
+In fact, the best thing to do when using Express Entry is to perform a bit of research into eligible programs.
 On their website, the IRCC mentions that “since January 1, 2015, many provinces and territories have launched new Express Entry streams.”
 You should focus on tailoring your application to the latest new and requirements listed for these streams, which will actually increase your chances of being accepted.

 Congratulations on taking your first step toward studying, working, or living in Canada.
 The more research you do on the immigration process, the more you will learn about your specific situation and how we can help you navigate through the Express Entry process.